idear1203/html2text/README.md

 This code is based on Aaron Swartz's html2text.py, which you can find at https://github.com/aaronsw/html2text.
 Aaron Swartz is a great programmer, and I admire him a lot.

 The input is a root dictionary.
 You need to modify it in the code in this version.
 The program will recursively find all index.html in the given root dictionary.
 Then by using Aaron Swartz's html2text.py, I get the plain text and store it in index.txt which has same location with index.html.
+I ignore links and images contained in the html file by passing argument to html2text.py.

+Usage:  `python main.py`

 One important thing to mention: if you haven't got package chardet installed, you'd better get one.
 It's easy to install by using pip: